cesco345/DrugDesign/drug_design_4/README.md

 Enrichment analysis helps us assess how well our virtual screening method performs compared to random selection.
 It quantifies our method's ability to identify active compounds early in the ranked list.

-## Key Findings

-1. [Insert key observations about the most similar compounds to verubecestat]
-2. [Comment on the performance of MACCS vs. Morgan fingerprints based on the enrichment plots]
-3. [Discuss the enrichment factors and what they reveal about the effectiveness of the virtual screening]

 ## Limitations

 1. This approach is biased towards compounds structurally similar to verubecestat and may miss novel scaffolds with BACE1 inhibitory activity.